KDE/documentation-develop-kde-org/content/hig/components/assistance/emblem.md

     elements in a file manager, system tray, task manager, dock, image view, etc. Emblems should not be applied to textual content.
 -   Use emblems to display that an icon or image has some unusual status associated with it, or that there are unread notifications.
-Don\'t use emblems to display an element\'s normal, common, or typical status.
+Don't use emblems to display an element's normal, common, or typical status.
 For example, an emblem could indicate that a folder is read-only or is a symlink, or that a disk is unmounted or encrypted.
     An emblem should not be used to indicate that a folder is read-write